 - Another interesting home remedy for boils is a mixture of garlic juice and onion juice.
 When the boil bursts, clean the pus with cotton and apply the mixed juice to speed up healing and kill bacteria from the seat of the boil

-If the boils continue to spread or becomes a carbuncle and refuses to go, the doctor may suggest a surgery.
+If the boils continues to spread or becomes a carbuncle, and refuses to go, the doctor may suggest a surgery.
 This is not common though.
 What you need to remember is that boils with pus are contagious and can spread.
 So you must always remember to wash hands after cleaning it.

 How Long Will A Boil Last?

-Without any treatment, a boil on your baby will start turning soft and filled with pus within a week of its appearance.
+Without any treatment, baby’s boils starts turning soft and filled with pus within a week of its appearance.
 It will start to fade away within 8 to 10 days.
 If the boil persists more than 10-12 days of its appearance or its recurring, check with your baby’s doctor.

 When To Seek Medical Help?